 Something y'all have heard me talk about before is ethical ghost hunting.
 Ethical ghost hunting is a way to interact with the spirits, a location, and the owners without causing issues for anyone involved.
 But there is more to it than just how to behave while on the investigation.

 I first heard of Shawnee Amusement Park back in 2010 when I watched an episode of Ghost Lab that took place there.
 Since then Shawnee Amusement Park has popped up in conversation a few times.

 During the giveaway, I asked what is something y’all would want to Paranormal Housewife.
 One of the most popular answers was what to do if you think your house is haunted.
 Many of you wrote to me saying that you think there is something going on in your homes but you don’t have proof.
-Or you have experienced something in your home but you don't know what to do next.
-This post is some of my dos and don'ts of what I recommend my clients to follow if they think something is going.

 Over the past couple of weeks, the activity at our house has been picking up.
 I don’t know if it was because it was getting closer to Halloween, the spirits were feeding off my stress levels leading up to the Marine Corps Ball, or maybe the spirit(s) in the house are feeling more comfortable with us.
 Whatever it is, things have definitely been interesting.

 The usual response I get when I get done telling someone about one of my adventures is “Weren’t you scared to be alone?”.
 Since I have grown up with spirits and have yet to come across that truly scared me, I’m not afraid to go alone.